alist-org/docs/docs/README.md

 heroText: ALIST
 tagline: 🗂️ A file list program that supports multiple storage, powered by Gin and Solidjs.
 actions:
-  - text: How to Use 💡
+  - text: How to Use💡
     link: /guide/
     type: primary

-  - text: Github 🌱
+  - text: Github🌱
     link: https://github.com/alist-org/alist

 features: